CarlSargunar/Aspire-Demo/README.md

 This is a more complex example, where a larger application is configured to use Docker Compose, which is then adapted to use .NET Aspire.

+**2a-Docker-Compose-Demo** - A Docker Compose application that runs a web app, an API, a SQL Server database and a RabbitMQ message broker.

+**2b-Aspire-Demo** - The same application, but now configured to use .NET Aspire.
+You will need to

 ## References